lbke/research/auth.md

 - The token is hashed using a secret variable.
 It contains the user id.
 - The server checks the user id against the database to confirm existence.
 - It does describe an API authentication in this example (securing the creation of a new joke), however, since it relies correctly on cookies and Set-Header it will work ok for pages as well.

+## About session-based authentication

+Session-based authentication stores the session information in a database, instead of storing them in a JSON web token.
+Then the sessionId is stored in a cookie, similarly to how we store user information in the JWT.

 ## Resources